Thuggonaut/42IC_Exams/README.md

 			3. `unsigned int	i` to iterate.
 Initialised to `2`, the smallest prime
 			4. Iterate from 2 to n, checking for primes, and accumulate sum
 			5. print `sum` at the end of the iterations.
+- ## fprime():
+- Re prime factors.
+	1. `int	i` to iterate.
+Initialised to `2`, the smallest prime
+	2. ensure `1` is printed if `n == 1`
+	3. Loop until `n = 1` because any number multiplied by 1 is valid.
+	4. if `n % i == 0`, it is divided evenly, and we print the first prime factor.
+	5. if `n /= i > 1`, then `n` needs to be multiplied by another prime factor, another building block, to give us the original number.
+		- print the `*` before retrieving the next prime factor.
+	6. increment `i` if needed, to find the next prime factor where there are no remainders.
+	7. ensure `fprime()` is called when input is a positive number.

+## flood_fill
+- Use recursion.
+- Account for:
+	1. variable `target` to store the begin points.
+	2. `fill()` helper function
+		- ensure points are within ranges `0 to size`
+		- ensure the current points meet the target points
+		- if conditions met, assign the current points the character to be replaced with
+		- recursively call itself with:
+			1. `x + 1, y` filling the right of x
+			2. `x - 1, y` filling the left of x
+			3. `x, y + 1` filling the top of y
+			4. `x, y - 1` filling the bottom of y
+	3. Call `fill()` with the begin points